carlablanco/dlp-to-data-catalog-asset/README.md

 pip install requirements.txt
 ```

 4. Create the template by running the program with the appropriate parameters.
 In this case, use the run_dataflow file and use the parameters as [running the program locally](#run-the-program-locally).
-The new parameters include temp_location, staging_location, template_location, and output_txt_location.
+The new parameters include `temp_location`, `staging_location`, `template_location`, and `output_txt_location`.
 Here's an example command:

 ```